U.S. pressing China to cut trade surplus by $100 billion: White House

 It is also unclear if the requested $100 billion reduction would address U.S. complaints about China’s investment policies that effectively require U.S. firms to transfer technology to Chinese joint venture partners in order to gain market access.

-The issue is a core part of the probe being conducted under Section 301 of the Trade Act of 1974.
+The issue is a core part of the probe being conducted under Section 301 of the Trade Act of 1974, a provision seldom invoked since the World Trade Organization was founded in 1995.
+Trade experts have said tariffs imposed as a result of the China intellectual property probe may fall outside of WTO rules.

+In a Thursday editorial, widely-read Chinese state-run tabloid the Global Times said the United States was trying to play the victim.

+“If the U.S. wants to reduce its trade deficit, it has to make Americans more hard-working and conduct reforms in accordance with international market demand, instead of asking the rest of the world to change,” it wrote.

+The largest sources for the material are Japan and Brazil, she said, adding that U.S. tire producers will lose business to foreign competitors if their steel costs rise.

+“We are working this from the product side and the country side.
+We think we have a very good case,” she told Reuters.

-Reporting by David Shepardson; Writing by Tim Ahmann; Editing by Susan Heavey and Tom Brown
+Reporting by David Shepardson; Additional reporting by Ben Blanchard in BEIJING; Writing by Tim Ahmann; Editing by Susan Heavey and Tom Brown